Women

 Economic empowerment:

 A woman’s position in her family and society is strengthened when she gets her own income.
-To empower women financially, SCA provides vocational training as well as loans and business support through saving and producer groups.
+To empower women financially, SCA has provided vocational training as well as loans and business support through saving and producer groups.
 97 000 women received such support in 2022.